+When it comes to staging your outdoor space, you may be surprised at how simple it can be.
 Outdoor living is one of the simple joys of life in Southern California.
 We celebrate, entertain, relax, and recharge in our outdoor spaces.
 Despite the value these outdoor areas add to a home, they often take a back seat to the interior staging of a property.
-With a few simple guidelines, you can spruce up your outdoor space and invite prospective buyers to settle in and enjoy the atmosphere long term.
+However, with a few simple guidelines, you can spruce up your outdoor space and invite prospective buyers to settle in and enjoy the atmosphere long-term.

 The Power of Perspective

 It doesn’t matter if a buyer’s perspective is from a curbside glance, the view from a porch rocking chair, or the door frame of a patio opening to the backyard.
 Structure, balance, and color are important no matter what angle you’re looking from.
 All of those components have the ability to immediately impact a property’s appeal.

 So, when staging your outdoor space, take inventory of its pluses and minuses.
 Sometimes, cutting down on the size or number of plantings, reshaping trees or shrubs, or even replacing old lawn areas with California-friendly succulents, can add a much-needed fresh touch to an overcrowded or dated outdoor look.
 For more information, download our Seller’s Guide by clicking the image to the right.